dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

   PA provides a standard pattern for defining _exactly_ what steps a given transformation comprises.
 No more "I have to keep using Webpack because the syntax I'm using is only implemented by a Webpack plugin".
-Using a given syntax in a project becomes nothing more difficult than adding a packager-agnostic `devDependency` and including a `syntax` directive at the top of the file.
+Using a given syntax in a project becomes nothing more difficult than adding a transpiler-agnostic `devDependency` and including a `syntax` directive at the top of the file.
 - **[TC39 Binary AST Proposal][binary-ast]**
   This was the inspiration that led to PA's primary format being an AST.
 Browsers do not _want_ to parse ECMAScript